phlex-ruby/phlex.fun/pages/rails.md

 ---
-title: Getting started with Rails
+title: Using Phlex with Ruby on Rails
 ---

-# Getting started with Phlex on Rails
+# Introduction to Phlex / Rails

-While Phlex can be used in any Ruby project, it’s especially great with [Rails](https://rubyonrails.org).
-But before we get into the details, it’s important to understand that Phlex is very different from [ActionView](https://guides.rubyonrails.org/action_view_overview.html) and [ViewComponent](https://viewcomponent.org).

 ## Setup